verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Review oam-kubernetes-runtime operator status
 The `oam-kubernetes-runtime` pod must have a status of `Running` in order for application deployment to succeed.
-The command to get the pod status is below.
+Use the following command to get the pod status.
 ```shell
 $ kubectl get pods -n verrazzano-system -l app.kubernetes.io/name=oam-kubernetes-runtime
 ```
-If the pod status is not `Running`, see the instructions below for reviewing the `oam-kubernetes-runtime` pod logs.
+If the pod status is not `Running`, see the following instructions for reviewing the `oam-kubernetes-runtime` pod logs.

 ### Review verrazzano-application-operator operator status
 The `verrazzano-application-operator` pod must have a status of `Running` in order for application deployment to succeed.
-The command to get the pod status is below.
+Use the following command to get the pod status.
 ```shell
 $ kubectl get pods -n verrazzano-system -l app=verrazzano-application-operator
 ```
-If the pod status is not `Running`, see the instructions below for reviewing the `verrazzano-application-operator` logs.
+If the pod status is not `Running`, see the following instructions for reviewing the `verrazzano-application-operator` logs.

 ### Review oam-kubernetes-runtime operator logs
 Review the `oam-kubernetes-runtime` pod logs for any indication that pod startup or the generation of workloads or traits has failed.
-The command to get the logs is below.
+Use the following command to get the logs.
 ```shell
 $ kubectl logs -n verrazzano-system -l app.kubernetes.io/name=oam-kubernetes-runtime
 ```

 ### Review verrazzano-application-operator logs
 Review the `verrazzano-application-operator` logs for any indication pod startup or resource generation has failed.
-The command to get the logs is below.
+Use the following command to get the logs.
 ```shell
 $ kubectl logs -n verrazzano-system -l app=verrazzano-application-operator
 ```